BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 Next I needed to set up the CDN, which would handle the delivery of the website content stored in the Storage Zone.
 For the _Origin Type_ I chose _Storage Zone_, and selected the storage zone I created above.
-I selected the _standard Tier_, which charges at $10/TB.
+I selected the _Standard Tier_, which charges at $10/TB.

 {{< figure src="bunny-cdn-origin.png" caption="Origin Type for the CDN" >}}

 For the CDN _Pricing Zones_, I selected _Europe_ and _North America_, which is consistent with the
-two main sources of traffic to this site (I guess all the bots run in the US and Europe).
+two main sources of traffic to this site (ignoring the bots that are coming from Singapore).
 The billing for these regions is $0.01/GB per month.

 {{< figure src="bunny-cdn-pricing-zone.png" caption="Pricing Zones for the CDN" >}}